 How To Select Blooms For Heat, Hurricanes, And Humidity

 Here is a plan to add heat-tolerant, vibrant annuals for the dog days of summer.
 We all appreciate the festive color that annual blooms add to our gardens, and we all want to extend our season through the ‘dog days’ of summer.
 This article aims to highlight those annual plants that will take our spring gardens all the way to the season’s end.
-The goal is to avoid those mid to late-summer bare spots when the season’s early promise of beauty fades to garden bugs and boredom.
+Our goal is to avoid those mid to late-summer bare spots when the season’s early promise of beauty fades to garden bugs and boredom.

 Summer Planting Goals